Get In Shape And Get Your Portfolio Growing With Nautilus

 Other than Planet Fitness, the majority of these gyms are private companies which means it is difficult to invest in this growth.

-Nautilus, on the other hand, is a public company that can benefit from the fitness trend but isn't in fierce competition for enrolling and retaining members due to the minimal barriers to entry for opening a gym.
+Nautilus, on the other hand, is a public company that can benefit from the fitness trend, but isn't in fierce competition for enrolling and retaining members due to the minimal barriers to entry for opening a gym.

 Nautilus is also not a brick-and-mortar retailer like GNC (NYSE:GNC) or Vitamin Shoppe (NYSE:VSI) that is facing the secular decline of retail stores due to online shopping.
 I am avoiding these types of retailers as are most investors based on the stock charts.

 56% of Nautilus' sales comes from directly marketing to consumers through television ads, catalogs, and the Internet.
-The remaining sales come from their retail channels which include sporting good specialty stores Academy Sports & Outdoors and Dick's Sporting Goods (NYSE:DKS).
-Nautilus products can also be purchased from Walmart (NYSE:WMT) and Amazon (NASDAQ:AMZN).
+The remaining sales come from their retail channels, which include sporting good specialty stores Academy Sports & Outdoors and Dick's Sporting Goods (NYSE:DKS).
+Nautilus products can also be purchased from Wal-Mart (NYSE:WMT) and Amazon (NASDAQ:AMZN).

 Data from the CDC below shows a trend of improving aerobic activity and muscle strengthening across all age groups.